Implementation is done through OS agent running on each Oracle Solaris host (LDOM/CDOM/Global Zone/Zone).

 $ crontab -e

-Replace <XorMon-NG-SERVER> by hostname of your XorMon NG server.
+Replace <XorMon-SERVER> by hostname of your XorMon server.

 Allow it for lpar2rrd user as root user.